-He can still be found frequenting his home mountain, Squaw Valley-Alpine Meadows in North Lake Tahoe, but these days his visits often include his wife and two sons.
-Moseley has also parlayed his athleticism into other areas of adventure—slacklining in Lone Pine, flyboarding on Catalina Island—which is documented in his series, “Jonny Moseley’s Wildest Dreams.”
+He can still be found frequenting his home mountain, Palisades Tahoe (formerly Squaw Valley Alpine Meadows), in North Lake Tahoe, but these days his visits often include his wife and two sons.
+Moseley has also parlayed his athleticism into other areas of adventure, such as slacklining in Lone Pine and flyboarding on Catalina Island.

 “I’ve skied a lot,” Moseley says.
 “But there are so many other things that I’ve got my toes wet with because of living near the ocean—sailing, fishing, mountain biking.
 I have a list of things that I want to do, and most of them take place in California.”

 Why there?
 When the snow starts to thaw I love to be on San Francisco Bay, sailing and fishing.
 I also grew up here and live close to my parents and brothers.

 Who or what is your greatest California love?
 Palisades Tahoe ski resort has always been my sanctuary.
 It’s a place I associate with great memories with my friends and family.
 I am grateful to have my kids enjoy the same great terrain and special nature of the valley in the summer and winter.